 2.3 Dispute settlement at EADR is free of charge for players or consumers.
 For operators the fee, as provided for in a separate agreement between the operator and EADR, applies.

-2.4 Complaints may be submitted online on EADR website “www.eadr.org” which provides the parties with an accessible process for the submission of the application.
+2.4 Complaints may be submitted online on the EADR website “www.eadr.org” which provides the parties with an accessible process for the submission of the application.
 Parties may also choose to upload supporting documents.
-Upon submission of application and supporting documents, the arbiter who is assigned the case may access an online calendar and set the due date for the case.
+Upon submission of an application and supporting documents, the arbiter who is assigned the case may access an online calendar and set the due date for the case.

 2.5 Complaints may also be submitted offline by post at the entity’s following address: 189/1, THE STRAND, GZIRA GZR 1024, MALTA.